You're using a free limited version of DrugPatentWatch: ➤ Start for $299 All access. No Commitment.

 What are the generic sources for nepafenac and what is the scope of freedom to operate?

 Nepafenac is the generic ingredient in two branded drugs marketed by Harrow Eye and is included in two NDAs.
-There are five patents protecting this compound and one Paragraph IV challenge.
+There are three patents protecting this compound and one Paragraph IV challenge.
 Additional information is available in the individual branded drug profile pages.

 Nepafenac has eighty-two patent family members in twenty-nine countries.